 Katy’s daughter, Clara, is the new China on the world stage as she performs around the globe as a gifted pianist.

 “Katy is caught in the middle between the old and new China,” Mr Barclay said.

 Predominantly a love story with life experiences takes Katy to England, back to China on different occasions, to Africa then to Australia where she settled with an Australian husband.

 With a husband who disappeared while working in Cambodia, the soon–to–be published second book, The Girl in the Orphanage [Shawline Publishing] is a quest to find him based on a discovered manuscript he had written.

-Mr Barclay said his books had been influenced from his time living in China as well as Cambodia and many other parts of Asia as well as first hand–experience in the Vietnam War.
+Mr Barclay said his books had been influenced by his time living in China as well as Cambodia and many other parts of Asia as well as first-hand experience in the Vietnam War.